Pablo Reyes Preview, Player Props: Red Sox vs. Dodgers

 Pablo Reyes At The Plate

-- Reyes is batting .323 with nine doubles, two home runs and nine walks.
+- Reyes is hitting .316 with nine doubles, two home runs and nine walks.

-- He has hit a long ball in two of 41 games played this year, and in 1.4% of his plate appearances.
+- In 42 games played this year, he has gone deep in just two of them.

-- Reyes has picked up an RBI in 22.0% of his games this season, with more than one RBI in 12.2% of his games.
-He has also plated three or more runs in two contests.
+- Reyes has picked up an RBI in nine games this season (21.4%), with two or more RBI in five of those contests (11.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.